 - Place pan in the bread machine securely.

-- If you have an updated model with a gluten free setting, choose it; or program the machine to for White bread, and your desired crust color: light, medium, or dark.
-I used medium.
-The exact white bread settings for my machine are (in minutes): Keep Warm: 0; 1st Knead: 5; 2nd Knead: 20; 1st Rise: 40; Punch: 1; 2nd Rise: 24; Shape: 1; 3rd Rise: 50; Bake: 50 minutes.
+- If you have an updated model with a gluten free setting, choose it; or program the machine for White Bread, 3 pounds and your desired crust color: light, medium, or dark.
+(I used medium.)
+The exact white bread settings for my machine are (in minutes): Keep Warm: 0; 1st Knead: 5; 2nd Knead: 20; 1st Rise: 40; Punch: 1; 2nd Rise: 24; Shape: 1; 3rd Rise: 50; Bake: 50 minutes = 3 hours, 18 minutes.

-- Once baked, remove pan using pot holders; remove bread from pan and immediately transfer to a cooling rack to cool completely, about 2 hours.
+- Once baked, remove pan using pot holders; remove bread from pan, remove paddle, and immediately transfer to a cooling rack to cool completely, about 2 hours.

 - Slice thinly with serrated knife, electric knife, or electric slicer.